NeuroArt Family Festival

 Dive into hands-on creative spaces where everyone — children, teens, and adults — can explore art, music, movement, theatre, and sensory play at their own pace.
 Each zone offers simple, flexible, and fully inclusive activities guided by local artists and neurocreatives.

-• Visual Arts Zone — Painting, collage, clay modelling, and mixed-media creations.
+• Spray painting, collage, clay modelling, and mixed-media creations.

-• Recycle Zone — Creative reuse activities, dress-up swap, embroidered scarves, homemade bean bags.
+• Creative reuse activities: kids costume/dress-up swap, embroidered scarves, jewellery making, homemade bean bags.

 Shows, music, dance & community voices